1. Are There Erratic Or Late Payments?

 3. Are There New Financial Processes?

-Is your customer in the process of securing new financing or changing banks?
-There’s a possibility they are doing this because their current bank may not lend them additional funds.
+Is your customer in the process of securingnew financing or changing banks?
+They may be doing this because their current bank won't lend them additional funds, so it may be wise to treat them with caution.

-If your customer is experiencing a constant stream of checks from credit providers, they may be having trouble paying its current creditors, or is desperate to cover cash flow or recover from financial losses.
+If your customer is experiencing a constant stream of checks fromcredit providers it may signify that the company is having trouble paying its current creditors or is desperate for credit to cover cash flow needs or recover from financial losses.

 7. Are There Changes In Buying Behavior?